CommBank Stadium is a world-class venue, bringing spectators closer to the action than ever before.

-The stadium caters to bigger crowds, provides an improved game-day experience and bringing major economic benefits to the Western Sydney community.
-Working in close collaboration with design and construct contractor Lendlease and architect Populous, global engineering and infrastructure advisory company Aurecon is delivering structural and civil engineering, wind engineering, and building services for the AUD 360 million project.
+The stadium caters to bigger crowds, provides an improved game-day experience and brings major economic benefits to the Western Sydney community.
+Working in close collaboration with design and construct contractor Lendlease and architect Populous, Aurecon delivered structural and civil engineering, sustainability consulting, wind and fire engineering, security and building services for the AUD 360 million project.

-The first major project under the stadia strategy, Western Sydney Stadium is expected to cater for a larger volume of spectators and bring them closer to the action than ever before.
-This will be achieved through the stadium’s key features, which will include the steepest stands of any local venue with comfortable seating for 30 000 spectators; five levels of premium, corporate and function spaces, advanced technology WiFi and broadcast facilities, large LED screens and improved security.
+The first major project under the stadia strategy, CommBank Stadium caters to a larger volume of spectators, bringing them closer to the action than ever before.
+This is achieved through the stadium’s key features, which include the steepest stands of any venue in Australia with comfortable seating for 30 000 spectators, five levels of premium, corporate and function spaces, advanced technology, WiFi and broadcast facilities, large LED screens and improved security.

 The stadium also offers high-quality food and beverage facilities, as well as providing expansive pedestrian and public plaza areas with large flexible green space for informal gatherings and events for the public to enjoy.